eliataylor/studies/sorting/README.md

 This parameter works with all array types.
 For example, with a reversed array:

-- `--arrayType reversed --sortedness 100` = completely reversed
+- `--arrayType descending --sortedness 100` = completely reversed
-- `--arrayType reversed --sortedness 0` = completely random
+- `--arrayType descending --sortedness 0` = completely random
-- `--arrayType reversed --sortedness 80` = mostly reversed with some shuffling
+- `--arrayType descending --sortedness 80` = mostly reversed with some shuffling

 ## Available Algorithms